Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty inventory.
 Retrieve 4 [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) items + 4 [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) items + 3 [Blacksmith's Bundle](https://stardewvalleywiki.com/Bundles#Blacksmiths_Bundle) items + 4 [Geologist's Bundle](https://stardewvalleywiki.com/Bundles#Geologists_Bundle) items + 2 [Adventurer's Bundle](https://stardewvalleywiki.com/Bundles#Adventurers_Bundle) items.
 * Go to the community center and complete the bundles for these items.
   * Remember to exit out of the Golden Scroll after completing two of the Boiler Room bundles in order to prevent getting trapped in the bugged cutscene.
-* Also complete the vault bundles.
+* Also complete the vault bundles, if you have enough money (42,500g).
 * Go home and place the [Crystalarium](https://stardewvalleywiki.com/Crystalarium) and stick a diamond in it.
 * Empty inventory and go to the mines.
 * If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to decend in the mines.